A Semiparametric Discrete Hawkes Model with a Collapsed Gaussian-Process Prior: Discrete Hawkes Background

 The discrete Hawkes model above is often interpreted through the Hawkes cluster representation: events arise either as \emph{immigrants} from the baseline \(\mu(t)\) or as \emph{offspring} triggered by past events, with integer lags distributed according to \(\Phi(d)\) \citep{hawkes1971, hawkes1974}.
 In this view, bursts form around immigrant arrivals as offspring generate further descendants.
 We call this the branching process interpretation.

-This branching process interpretation, in some cases, facilitates practical inference and simulation.
-Each event at time \( t \) is assigned a parent source, either an earlier event (endogenous or triggered) or a spontaneous immigrant (exogenous event).
-The set of all such parent–child relationships is known as the branching structure.
+This branching process interpretation can facilitate practical inference and simulation.
+Each event at time \(t\) is assigned a parent source, either an earlier event or a spontaneous immigrant.
+The set of all such parent--child relationships is known as the branching structure.